salt-formulas/salt-formula-linux/README.rst

 Isolate CPU options
 ~~~~~~~~~~~~~~~~~~~

-Remove the specified CPUs, as defined by the cpu_number values, from the general kernel
+Remove the specified CPUs, as defined by the cpu_number values, from
-SMP balancing and scheduler algroithms.
-The only way to move a process onto or off an
+the general kernel SMP balancing and scheduler algroithms.
+The only
+way to move a process onto or off an *isolated* CPU is via the CPU
-"isolated" CPU is via the CPU affinity syscalls. cpu_number begins at 0, so the
+affinity syscalls. ``cpu_number begins`` at ``0``, so the
-maximum value is 1 less than the number of CPUs on the system.
+maximum value is ``1`` less than the number of CPUs on the system.:

 .. code-block:: yaml